algernon/Kaleidocode/01-on-the-wings-of-mr-butterfly/02-mr-mouse-and-his-family.md

 Mr. Butterfly knocked on the door, and in a few seconds, the door opened, and Mr. Mouse greeted Mr. Butterfly: "*At last, my friend, you arrived!
 Come inside, come inside, we have lots of work to do!*".
 Then, as he realized his friend did not come alone, he continued: "*Guests!
-How lovely, we don't see many guests around here.
+How lovely, we don't see guests around here often.
 Come in you two!*", and he gestured towards the shed.
 The Twins walked in, and saw so many gadgets they couldn't even imagine exist.
 Jaws dropped they marveled at the amount of electronic devices Mr. Mouse hoarded in there. "*Sweet collection, isn't it?*" - he asked proudly, and the Twins could